 2. Additionally, there has been a shift in the attention from the number on the scale to the health outcomes of each individual.

-For long-term weight loss, the old motto of simply eating less and exercising more is not realistic nor sustainable.
+For long-term sustainable weight loss, the old motto of simply eating less and exercising more is not realistic nor does it cover multiple factors in a person's life that affect his or her weight.

 Mindful eating allows for your brain to catch up with your body cues.
 It usually takes 20 minutes after your first bite for your brain to send the signal "I'm full".
 Not only that but remembering what you ate can help in reducing the urge to eat.
 Mindful eating allows you to enjoy your meal and snacks more fully.
 It also allows you to make healthier choice in what you eat as well as how much you eat.